dhirdhir1997/Rufus/README.md

 ## How to Use
 ### Prerequisites
--Python 3.11 or later
+- Python 3.11 or later
--A virtual environment or conda environment set up -Required dependencies (listed in requirements.txt)
+- A virtual environment or conda environment set up
+- Required dependencies (listed in requirements.txt)